Navigation

 Neuromuscular scoliosis

 This type of scoliosis is caused by conditions that affect the nerves or muscles in your back.
-Examples include spina bifida and cerebral palsy.
-It's often worse if you can’t walk easily, or at all.
+Such conditions include cerebral palsy.
+It's often worse if you can’t walk easily or at all.
 If the curve continues to get worse, you’ll probably need scoliosis surgery.

 Other causes